Divorced Parents Relocation With Their Children: What to Do

-Practicing Exclusively Family Law Since 2005
+Practicing Exclusively Family Law Since 2011

-Do Prepare This For the Court
+Do Prepare This For the Family Court

-Benefits of a New Job
+(1) The Benefits of a New Job

-Time Sharing Plan
+(2) Prepare a New Time Sharing Plan

-Draft a new proposed time-sharing plan for your children and the other parent that will be implemented if the trial court grants your relocation petition.
+Draft a new proposed time-sharing plan for your children and the other parent that will be implemented if the trial court grants your petition.
 Section 61.13001(7)(c), Florida Statutes lists as another factor: “[T]he feasibility of preserving the relationship between the non-relocating parent . . . and the child.”
 Essentially, the more your proposed move will compromise your children’s relationship with your ex-spouse, the less likely your petition will be granted.
 While a court does not require that the other parent’s time with the children remain the same (since this will be impossible in a typical relocation), the ability of your ex-spouse to sustain a “meaningful relationship” with them is critical.

 Do not be dismissive of the bond of your ex-spouse with your children.
 Instead, think of ways to help sustain it after the move.
-Also, just like with the job offer, you must include in your petition the actual proposed schedule, and an offer to allocate travel expenses.
-Section 61.13001(7)(c), Florida Statutes.
+Also, just like with the job offer, you must include in your petition the actual proposed schedule and an offer to allocate travel expenses.
+See Section 61.13001(7)(c), Florida Statutes.

-A Statement of Preferences From the Children
+(3) A Statement of Preferences From the Children

 Consider having your teen children voice to the judge their preference for moving.
 While Florida law does not have a minimum age for children testifying, most family law judges will want to hear from children between 13 and 17.
 In fact, Section 61.13001(7)(d), Florida Statutes lists the children’s preferences as a factor.
 Keep in mind however, that the children’s preferences cannot be the determining factor, just one factor among several.

-Do Not Do These Things
+Do Not Do or Expect These Things

-Make The Separation of the Children From Your Ex-Spouse a Reason for the Move
+(1) Do Not Make The Separation of the Children From Your Ex-Spouse a Reason for the Move

-Expect a Resolution that is Both Quick and Final
+(2) Do Not Expect a Resolution that is Both Quick and Final

-The relocation statutes allows the trial court to conduct a hearing within 30 days of the filing of the petition, and even grant a temporary relocation.
+The divorced parents relocation statutes allows the trial court to conduct a hearing within 30 days of the filing of the petition, and even grant a temporary relocation.
 But you will still be required to return to Florida for a final hearing several months later.
 While it seems counter-intuitive to require a second hearing, the statute expressly calls for it.
 You must create a long-term plan that takes this into account.

-Put All of Your Eggs in the Relocation Basket
+(3) Do Not Put All of Your Eggs in the Relocation Basket

 Section 61.13001, Florida Statutes places the burden of proof on the moving party to demonstrate why the move is in the best interest of the children, by a preponderance of the evidence.
 No presumption exists in your favor, even if you want to move for good-faith reasons.
 Therefore, in addition to a long-term plan for the move, you need a “Plan B” in the event that your petition for relocation is denied.